microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 3. Strict OpenGL ``std140`` for uniform buffers and strict OpenGL ``std430`` for storage buffers: they allow packing data on the application side that can be shared with OpenGL.
 They can be enabled by ``-fvk-use-gl-layout``.
+4. Scalar layout rules introduced via `VK_EXT_scalar_block_layout`, which basically aligns all aggregrate types according to their elements' natural alignment.
+They can be enabled by ``-fvk-use-scalar-layout``.

+To use scalar layout, the application side need to request ``VK_EXT_scalar_block_layout``.
+This is also true for using DirectX memory layout since there is no dedicated DirectX layout extension for Vulkan (at least for now).
+So we must request something more permissive.

 In the above, "vector-relaxed OpenGL ``std140``/``std430``" rules mean OpenGL ``std140``/``std430`` rules with the following modification for vector type